rickybassom/mars/README.md

   * One or more .md Markdown files (will be rendered as HTML to the user)
   * One or more .pdf files
   * One or more video files (.mp4, .ogv, .webm, .wav)
   * Only unzipped SCORM package files.
 The index.html file is used to display the quiz.
 A SCORM directory is identified by the source.exam file.
 Only unzipped SCORM package files.
 The index.html file is used to display the quiz on the site.
-A SCORM directory is identified by the source.exam file.
+A SCORM directory is identified by the numbas-manifest.json file.
 The SCORM directory will appear and act like a file in the site tree view.
   * One or more child directories

 #### Topic Dependency Graph